New Quay: Dylan Thomas

-Dylan and Caitlin Thomas lived in New Quay from 4 September 1944 until July 1945, renting a cliff-top bungalow called Majoda - there's a photograph here:
+Dylan and Caitlin Thomas lived in New Quay from September 1944 until July 1945, (Note: The dates are evident from Thomas's letters.) renting a cliff-top bungalow called Majoda.

-It stood, said Thomas, “in a really wonderful bit of the bay, with a beach of its own.
-Terrific.”
-Made of wood and asbestos, Majoda's facilities were basic: it had no mains electricity, gas or water, and the lavatory and a water tap were both outside.
-It was, wrote Caitlin, "cheaply primitive," and they were there during one of the coldest Cardiganshire winters on record.
+It stood, said Thomas, "in a really wonderful bit of the bay, with a beach of its own.
+Terrific.
+Made of wood and asbestos, Majoda's facilities were basic: it had no mains electricity, gas or water, and the lavatory and a water tap were both outside; Thomas also refers to his "wood-and-asbestos pagoda" in his letter-poem of 1 September 1944 in Collected Letters.
+It was, wrote Caitlin, "cheaply primitive" and they were there during one of the coldest Cardiganshire winters on record.

-There were several other families from Swansea living in New Quay, who had come after the bombing of Swansea in February 1941, including the historian and artist, Myra Evans (1883-1972).
-Thomas' Swansea friend and distant cousin, Vera Killick, lived next to Majoda in Ffynnonfeddyg cottage, whilst her sister, Evelyn Milton, lived further along the cliff-top.
-Thomas also had a Swansea aunt, and four cousins, in New Quay, who had lived there since the 1920s, as well as a more distant relative, the First World War fighter pilot ace, James Ira Thomas Jones, aka Ira Taffy Jones.
+There were several other families from Swansea living in New Quay, who had come after the city's bombing of in February 1941, including the historian and artist Myra Evans (1883-1972).
+(Note: Elmira ("Myra") Evans was the daughter of Captain Thomas and Mary Rees of New Quay.)
+She was a local historian and artist, who had also written a children's operetta; her portrait of Dylan Thomas has been published..
+Her husband, Evan Jenkin Evans (1882-1944), had been professor of physics at Swansea University since 1920.
+Thomas's Swansea friend and distant cousin, Vera Killick, lived next to Majoda in Ffynnonfeddyg cottage, whilst her sister, Evelyn Milton, lived further along the cliff top in Traethina.

+Vera and Evelyn's mother, Margaret Phillips, had been born in Llanarth, the next village to New Quay.
+Thomas also had an aunt in Swansea and four cousins in New Quay, who had lived there since the 1920s; (Note: The aunt was Elizabeth Ann Williams, née Evans, who had married John Williams (1864-1911), the brother of Dylan’s mother, Florence.
+Elizabeth left Swansea to live in New Quay in the 1920s, together with her daughter, Theodosia (b.1904), who was Dylan's first cousin.
+Theodosia married a master mariner, Thomas Legg, in 1930.
+Their three children, Margaret, Anne and George Legg (b.1932), were brought up in New Quay, in a house called Wendawel, which is now part of the Dylan Thomas Trail around the town.)
+Thomas Legg's parents, Captain George Legg OBE and his wife, Margaret, also lived in the town.
+George and Margaret are to be found in the 1945 Register of Electors for New Quay, as is their daughter-in-law, Theodosia.
+A more distant relative, the First World War fighter pilot ace, James Ira Thomas Jones, also known as Ira Taffy Jones, who lived his wife Olive in Tylegwyn for much of the Second World War.
+(Note: An interview with Olive is available.)